 According to Texas overtime laws, employers are required to pay their employees overtime pay for hours worked over forty hours a week.
 Texas overtime laws require that overtime pay should be no less than one and one-half times the employee’s regular rate of pay.
 The only employees that should not receive overtime pay are those that are exempt.
 Texas follows the federal laws regarding exempt employees.
-Exempt employees are strictly defined by the Department of Labor and include employees such as executives, professionals, teachers and certain commissioned positions.
+Exempt employees are strictly defined by the Department of Labor and include employees such as executives, administrators, professionals, teachers and certain commissioned positions.

 Texas overtime laws do not provide provisions for Holidays.
 Some companies will pay their employees time and a half for working on federal holidays but the decision to do so varies from company to company.

 Because Texas overtime laws are sometimes complex, it can be difficult for an employee to know if he or she should be paid overtime and there are many common misconceptions regarding overtime.
 If your private employer is giving you comp time instead of paying you overtime, they are likely breaking the law.
 Many private employers assume it is OK to give their employees comp time instead of the overtime pay they are entitled to but it is illegal!

 Employers often assign employees more work than can be done in forty hours.
 The employee often stays late without being paid or takes the work home.
 If your employer is aware of this, you are entitled to overtime.
 When an employee must correct mistakes in his or her work, the time must be treated as hours worked.
 The correction of errors, or “rework”, is hours worked, even when the employee voluntarily does the rework.